The perils that remain on Gaza’s path to peace

 Like most militant Islamist groups and terrorist organisations, Hamas is not a monolithic entity but a coalition of competing military, political and social wings.
 It also exists in alliance, sometimes uneasily, with other armed factions in the Gaza Strip, such as Palestinian Islamic Jihad.
 Interestingly, the group’s genocidal rampage on 7 October 2023 may offer the perfect illustration of how these competing wings can work at cross purposes.

 If there is hope for disarming Hamas, it will require isolating Hamas’ militant hardliners, or converting them into ‘softliners’.
 Achieving this will require uncomfortable compromises, since it probably means allowing militant jihadists, including some of the most violently antisemitic members of Hamas, to disarm in return for amnesty or exile abroad.
 Indeed, it may mean extending an amnesty, and a comfortable retirement, for some particularly unsavoury figures, such as Hamas’ current military commander in northern Gaza, Izz al-Din al-Haddad – a man who is believed to be one of the surviving architects of the 7 October attacks.
-This would be painful for any Israeli government, but perhaps especially so for Netanyahu, who vowed not to rest until Hamas was destroyed in its entirety.
+This would be painful for any Israeli government, but perhaps especially so for Netanyahu, who has repeatedly vowed not to rest until Hamas is eliminated in its entirety.

-There are precedents for such a process.
+There are precedents for such a demilitarisation process.
 The American-led troop ‘surge’ in Iraq in 2007-08, commanded by General David Petraeus, is one.
 Yet this was highly intensive in its use of military manpower and required a coherent ‘hearts and minds’ strategy to demobilise militants and facilitate civil reconciliation.
 If such a strategy were to be carried out in Gaza, it would require a force other than the Israeli military to do it.

-In the end, whether Trump’s plan can solidify into a general peace will also ultimately depend on the president himself.
+In the end, whether Trump’s plan can solidify into a general peace will ultimately depend on the president himself.
 Much hinges on how invested he is in turning what is currently a ceasefire, prisoner-swap and hostage deal into a workable, lasting peace framework.
-Given Trump’s previous record, it would be reasonable to expect that, if he can get the dramatic headline hostage deal over the line, he may lose interest in further deliberations.
+Given Trump’s previous record, it would be reasonable to expect that, if he can get the dramatic, headline-grabbing hostage deal over the line, he may lose interest in further deliberations.
 As with so many of Trump’s previous foreign policy shifts and breakthroughs, his attentions may wander elsewhere, and energy may dissipate as he grows tired of grappling with the detail.